-The main attraction is Nam Tok Huay To, a spectacular 11-tier waterfall.
-On the largest tier, water cascades for some 70 metres down a jagged rock face.
+The main attraction in this 50-square-kilometre park is Nam Tok Huai Toh, a pretty 11-tier waterfall that cascades down a series of cliffs and slopes.
 If the lowest natural swimming pool is too crowded, take the steep trail to the right if facing the falls to discover several more secluded swimming spots higher up.
-These take some effort to reach but reward you with views over the towering trees.
 The waterfall is an easy 500-metre walk from the visitor centre and the smaller Nam Tok Huay Sa Khe is even closer.

 Beyond these waterfalls the park has no easily accessible attractions other than a two-kilometre nature trail.
 Asiatic black bear and Sumatran serow are among the mammals that live in the park, though you’re very unlikely to spot one near the falls.
 The park also contains at least 200 species of birds—hornbills sometimes glide around near headquarters and eagles soar above the higher terrain, where the rainforest thins to moist evergreen forest.

 Along the road to park headquarters you’ll find the entrance to Tham Khao Pheung, a cave with white limestone walls and some unusual rock formations.
 Visitors are supposed to pay a guide 100 baht for a tour.